wellness interior design consultants

 Of course, an outdoor garden is an even better amenity, when space is available and weather conditions permit.
 We design those too, and green building certifications reward them as a separate amenity.

-Natural light is an essential building block of health focused and wellness focused interior design.
+Natural light quality is an essential building block of health focused and wellness focused interior design.
 Maximizing natural light is largely the architect’s role but interior designers can help too by considering how, when and to what depth natural light penetrates a space.

 Other light-based considerations in a healthy workplace include the control of surface glare, maximizing views to the outside world (e.g. a landscape, other buildings, courtyards), appropriate task-specific illuminance levels, dimming controls and occupant control according to function type.